{ Banner Image }

 • Second, you must provide the duration of coverage.
 The important considerations here are not just how long your warranty should last, but also what conditions will cause the warranty to terminate early.
 Should the warranty terminate if the product is used improperly?
 Should the warranty only apply to the initial purchaser and not subsequent owners?

 • Third, what type of service do you offer under the warranty?
 Will you attempt to repair the product or simply replace it?
 Will you offer a full refund or merely a credit toward other products?
+When will you be performing the service?

 • Fourth, how does a customer notify you that they need warranty service?
 This is especially important if you provide warranty service in multiple geographic locations.
 Should you have a single warranty phone number or contact information for each of your sales regions?